gema-arta/heiwa/docs/poc/1-Preparation.md

 > **Announcement**
 > 1. Currently only focus on **x86_64** architecture, build with native CPU optimization.
 > 2. Use standard and the most stable **ext4** partition type.
-> 3. Use pure Clang/LLVM toolchains.
+> 3. Use pure Clang/LLVM toolchain.

 > #### * Beginning of as root!
 ### `1` - Prepare a volume/partition